arslanob/Twitter_Clone/README.md

 # Warbler (a Twitter_Clone)
-this is Twitter Clone app "Warbler"
+This is a Twitter Clone app called "Warbler"

 <!-- GETTING STARTED -->